-The next major milestone is Draft ZIP Submission, slated for March 1, 2021.
-ECC will be publishing our proposed features and their corresponding draft ZIPs and specifications changes for NU5 later in February.
-With a one-month ZIP Review period, this gives the Zcash community until April 1st for review and discussions of these proposals leading up to the Feature Selection Completion coordination point.
+The next major milestone is Draft ZIP Submission, slated for May 1, 2021.
+ECC has published our proposed features and their corresponding draft ZIPs and specifications changes for NU5.
+With a one-month ZIP Review period, this gives the Zcash community until June 1st for review and discussions of these proposals leading up to the Feature Selection Completion coordination point.

 Our goal is a safe and successful activation for NU5 and as in past network upgrade timelines, the dates and overall time periods are subject to change to achieve that goal.
 For example, activation dates would change if code completion does not occur as planned, if the audits take longer than planned, or if we get feedback from the audits that make significant specification or code refactorings necessary.

-The second Zcash network upgrade for 2021, NU6, would occur late in the year.
-Applying the NUP 2.0 coordination points and time periods and assuming a Dec.
-1 activation date gives us an overall timeline that looks like the following:
+The next Zcash network upgrade, NU6, would occur early in 2022.
+Applying the NUP 2.0 coordination points and time periods and assuming a March 1 activation date gives us an overall timeline that looks like the following:

 As the Zcash developer ecosystem continues to grow with milestones such as Zebrad on mainnet and ZcashOMG grant recipients getting involved, we look forward to continuing to refine and improve the upgrade process to encompass more participants.
 We’re excited for the future of Zcash and look forward to working with everyone to ensure a successful NU5 activation and improve future network upgrades.